SebastianVillegasVelasquez/ML-projects/Student-performance/README.md

 pip install -r requirements.txt
 ```

-3. Run the pipeline/entrypoint:
+3. Run the main pipeline:

 ```powershell
 python src/main.py
 ```

-(You can also run `python main.py` depending on how you prefer to call the top-level script.)
+Depending on how you prefer to call scripts you may also run `python main.py` from the project root if configured.

-## Best practices and recommendations
+## Notes & recommendations

-- Keep experiments and notebooks separate from reusable code in `src/`.
+- Keep raw data out of version control (use `data/raw/` and add it to `.gitignore` if appropriate for your workflows).
-- Version important artifacts and document preprocessing changes.
+- Version important artifacts in `artifacts/` and avoid committing large binaries.
-- Add unit tests and CI to ensure refactors do not break the pipeline.
+- Add unit tests and CI for production code in `src/`.

 ## Author

 Sebastián — Software Engineering Student

----

-This project focuses on reproducibility and engineering best practices for machine learning.